kevinfrei/EMP/README.md

 atom's default if the server fails) as well as _register it to be recorded_ using the API mentioned above.
 Perfect!

-## This stuff is all out of date

-I should review it once I'm happy with the state of my recoil-iness.

 ### Bugs

-- Make playlists filter for songs that actually exist in the DB
 - Make MusicDB updates due to location changes work properly
   - There's a race condition: The updated MusicDB request gets replied to before the MusicDB update occurs
+- Playlist saving seems pretty buggy.
+Not sure why.
+- Make playlists filter for songs that actually exist in the DB

 ### Core Capabilities

+- **render** Make search group headers a little more informative
-- **both** Make 'Search' work.
+- **render** Make search headers sort the list
+- **render** Get the cursor set properly for clickable stuff
 - **both** Add "Recently Added" capabilities
   - Something involving no Key Reuse probably...
 - **render** Add playlist view that looks like Albums/Artists view
+- **render** Improve the Search view a bit
 - **render** Make a miniplayer!
 - **main** Update data from file metadata (overriding filename acquisition)
   - Save this stuff between runs, as it's going to be _s l o w_.